On the projective structures given by theta: Families of projective structures

 There is also a relative version of the above.
 Let

-be a smooth holomorphic family of compact connected Riemann surfaces of genus $g$.
-The relative canonical line bundle on ${\mathcal C}$ for $\pi$ will be denoted by ${\mathcal K}$.
+be a smooth holomorphic family of compact Riemann surfaces of genus $g$.
+The relative canonical line bundle on ${\mathcal C}$ for the projection $\pi$ will be denoted by ${\mathcal K}$.
 We have the reduced relative diagonal divisor

 Let $\widetilde{p},\, \widetilde{q}\, :\, {\mathcal C}\times_B{\mathcal C}\, \longrightarrow\,\mathcal C$ be the natural projections to the first factor and second factor respectively.
 Consider the family of complex surfaces